2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • EU MiCA: The EU has further supplemented regulatory provisions for RWA based on MiCA.
 MiCA categorizes stablecoins into asset-referenced tokens (ART) and electronic money tokens (EMT), setting clear requirements for their issuance and operation.
 Specifically, MiCA stipulates:

-• Asset-Referenced Tokens (ART): Refers to crypto assets that aim to maintain stable value based on the value of one or more fiat currencies, one or more commodities, or one or more crypto assets.
-MiCA imposes higher capital requirements and stricter operational requirements on ART issuers to ensure they have sufficient asset reserves to support the value of the tokens.
+• Asset-referenced tokens (ART): Refers to crypto assets that aim to maintain stable value by referencing the value of one or more fiat currencies, one or more commodities, or one or more crypto assets.
+MiCA imposes higher capital requirements and stricter operational requirements on ART issuers to ensure they have sufficient asset reserves to support the token's value.

-• Electronic Money Tokens (EMT): Refers to crypto assets that aim to maintain stable value based on the value of one fiat currency.
-EMT issuers must obtain licenses from electronic money institutions and comply with relevant regulatory requirements.
+• Electronic money tokens (EMT): Refers to crypto assets that aim to maintain stable value by referencing the value of one fiat currency.
+EMT issuers must obtain a license from electronic money institutions and comply with relevant regulatory provisions.

 • Asian Regulatory Sandboxes: